vweisscobos/react-commons/README.md

     name={'name'}
     label={'Label'}
     placeholder={'Describe the search'}
-    toString={listToString} // Function use to map the received list to an array of strings. returnValue={onValueMatch} // Function called when the string in the search field matches a list object. search={callService} //  Function called when value change.
+    toString={listToString} // Function used to map the list from search service into an array of strings. returnValue={onValueMatch} // Function called when the string in the search field matches a list object. search={callService} //  Function called when value change.
 Should receive a string as argument.
 />